 Winter golfing weather

-2019 has been a rather spectacular year for golfers, especially in and around Auckland.
-A glorious summer which brought day after day of dry weather was followed by a particularly lovely autumn and as we head into the middle of the winter, golf courses around Auckland are still feeling the benefits of all the dry weather with many courses still enjoying summer-like conditions with carts on fairways and plenty of run.
+A glorious summer which brought day after day of dry weather was followed by a particularly lovely autumn and as we head towards winter, golf courses around Auckland are still feeling the benefits of all the dry weather with many courses still enjoying summer-like conditions with carts on fairways and plenty of run.

 Here are our top 5 golf course in Auckland to play this winter – let us know what you think and if we’ve missed any off the list: